Trevelopment/mazdatweaks/AIO-FAQ.md

 > Check out the [VideoPlayer Page](/videoplayer "More Information About The VideoPlayer App")
 >  Try the following:
    * **REMOVE NAV_SD CARD**
+   * Put all videos in "movies" folder at the USB drive root.
-   * Unplug all other USB drives, especially one, with much MP3s on it
+   * Unplug all other USB drives, especially one, with many MP3s on it.
    * Close the player and start again
+   * Turn the car on without the USB drive plugged in
    * Copy only one mp3 on your video USB drive
-   * Copy only a few videos on your stick (you don't have to delete, rename to *._mp4 is OK too, so that they will not found anymore)
+   * Copy only a few videos on your stick (you don't have to delete, rename to *._mp4 is OK too, so that they will not found anymore)*
+   * Try the SwapFile Tweak
    * Reboot your system and try to play a video right after that

 ---